pyrocko/pyrocko/doc/source/install/details.rst

     cd pyrocko
     sudo python setup.py install

-**Note:** If you have previously installed pyrocko using other tools like e.g.
+**Note:** If you have previously installed Pyrocko using other tools like e.g.
-*easy_install*, you should manually remove the old installation - otherwise you will end up with two parallel installations of Pyrocko which will cause trouble.
+*easy_install* or *pip*, you should manually remove the old installation - otherwise you will end up with two parallel installations of Pyrocko which will cause trouble.

 Updating
 --------